dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.1.md

 Read the [section on data seeding](xref:core/modeling/data-seeding) for more information about this topic.

 ## Query types
 An EF Core model can now include query types.
-Unlike entity types, query types do not have keys defined on them and cannot be inserted, deleted or updated (i.e. they are read-only), but they can be returned directly by queries.
+Unlike entity types, query types do not have keys defined on them and cannot be inserted, deleted or updated (that is, they are read-only), but they can be returned directly by queries.
 Some of the usage scenarios for query types are:

 - Mapping to views without primary keys
 - Mapping to tables without primary keys